-Let me explain, the moment a young melanated man makes it to the professional sports ranks he will be bombarded with offers from agents, managers, old friends, new friends, distant family members all looking to get their piece of the pie.
-Don’t let him become a star, now all the original problems will be multiplied by 10.
+Allow me to explain, the moment a young melanated man makes it to the professional sports ranks he will be bombarded with offers from agents, managers, childhood friends, new friends, distant family members all looking to acquire their piece of the pie.

+If he becomes a star, now all the initial problems will be multiplied by 10.
 The biggest protection mechanism a young man can have in this situation is a strong father’s presence.
 Don’t get me wrong, both parents should be included in the process but all too often a college recruiter goes into a young man’s home and the mother is the only representation.